 Take a Deep Breath: Teaching Kids to Control Emotions

 Meltdowns happen.
-But when your child has ADHD, it can be more difficult for him to learn how to control impulse reactions.
+But when your child has ADHD, it can be more difficult for him to learn how to control emotions and impulsive reactions.
 Teach him how to keep his cool with a plan for action and coping strategies.

 Controlling emotions, or emotional control, is the ability to manage emotions in order to achieve goals, complete tasks, or direct behavior.
 A young child who has this skill can recover from a disappointment — a low grade on a math test — in short time.
 A teenager can manage anxiety over taking a test and perform well.
 Some kids with attention deficit disorder (ADHD or ADD) handle their emotions just fine, others don’t.
 Empathy works well with all these children.
 Parents and teachers can say, “This is frustrating for you, isn’t it?” or “It gets to you when teachers (or parents) don’t understand how hard you’re working to control your feelings, doesn’t it?”